-Palau's mushroom-shaped rock islands offer a variety of exciting dives: WWII wrecks, shark-infested channels, blue holes, a freshwater lake with stingless jellyfish and even a few caves.
+Palau's mushroom-shaped rock islands aboard the Rock Islands Aggressor (formerly Tropic Dancer) offer a variety of exciting dives: WWII wrecks, shark-infested channels, blue holes, a freshwater lake with stingless jellyfish and even a few caves.
 There are also sheer walls covered in lush soft corals and huge anemones.
 Beginner divers may find Palau's strong currents challenging.

 Palau is a year round destination with something for every season.
-While German Channel has many resident Manta Rays, during the mating season, December through March, Dancer guests may see as many as 20 – 30 rays!
+While German Channel has many resident Manta Rays, during the mating season, December through March, Aggressor guests may see as many as 20 – 30 rays!
 February and March offer large schools of Moorish Idols, Unicorn Fish and several species of Butterfly Fish.
-All year round, the Tropic Dancer crew encounters massive bait balls of scad in and around Ulong and German Channel and on the reefs of Blue Corner and Siaes Corner.
+All year round, the Rock Islands Aggressor crew encounters massive bait balls of scad in and around Ulong and German Channel and on the reefs of Blue Corner and Siaes Corner.

 All dives are made from the 18-passenger dive skiff, which is lowered into the water by a hydraulic cradle.
 Seven-day charters are Sunday to Sunday with five days and one-half days of diving.
 Diving begins Monday morning and ends Saturday before lunch when the Dancer returns to port.
 Monday through Friday there are four dives offered each day and a night dive on three evenings.
 Saturday a half-day of diving is offered.

 Getting There, Passports & Visa Documentation:

 Palau is located 900 miles southwest of Guam and 400 miles south of Yap, at the westernmost edge of Micronesia.
 Palau is north of New Guinea and east of the Philippines.
 It is surrounded by warm, tropical water with spectacular reefs, walls and wrecks, making Palau a diver’s paradise.